 The Joker movie quotes have continued to show why Todd Phillips’ take on the iconic DC character became one of the most talked about movies of the 2010s.
 The movie was praised by some for Joaquin Phoenix’s Oscar-winning performance and the gritty take on the comic book genre, while also stirring up plenty of controversies as well.
 Joker is a dark examination of a man suffering and a city that is ignoring him.
 The way Arthur Fleck turns into the Joker and views the world is disturbing, but also provides a fascinating insight into the character’s rise.

-- Americas Got Talent Season 18 Episode 10 Release Date and Time, Countdown, When Is It Coming Out?
+- The Avatar The Last Airbender Season 1 Episode 1 To 8 Release Date and Time, Countdown, When is it Coming Out?

 With Joker: Folie à Deux reviews providing a range of perspectives on the release, the anticipation regarding seeing Phoenix back in the role of Arthur Fleck is palpable.
 Not only is the Joker the main villain of Batman, but he is also one of the most popular villains in pop culture history.
 Joker gave an interesting exploration of this character and some of the lines from the movie still fascinate fans.
 Years since its release, many of the Joker movie quotes remain unforgettable for audiences.